With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

 Learn MoreRegion 8 Mental Health Services Madison County Office is a mental health facility in Madison County, MS, located at 103 South Lake Circle Drive, 39046.
-Region 8 Mental Health Services Madison County Office provides outpatient treatment, partial hospitalization/day treatment and telemedicine/telehealth.
-Region 8 Mental Health Services Madison County Office provides integrated dual diagnosis disorder treatment, activity therapy and psychotropic medication to seniors 65 or older, children / adolescents and young adults.
-Region 8 Mental Health Services Madison County Office also supports seniors or older adults, people with HIV or AIDS and patients with eating disorders.
-Some other services available at Region 8 Mental Health Services Madison County Office include vocational rehabilitation services, supported employment and family psychoeducation.
+Region 8 Mental Health Services Madison County Office provides partial hospitalization/day treatment, outpatient treatment and telemedicine/telehealth.
+Region 8 Mental Health Services Madison County Office provides cognitive behavioral therapy, integrated dual diagnosis disorder treatment and activity therapy to seniors 65 or older, young adults and adults.
+Region 8 Mental Health Services Madison County Office also supports seniors or older adults, transitional age young adults and people with HIV or AIDS.
+Some other services available at Region 8 Mental Health Services Madison County Office include mentoring/peer support/consumer-run services, vocational rehabilitation services and suicide prevention services.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.